Aaron Burr: Conspiracy and trial

+1904 photo illustration of the place near Wakefield, Alabama where soldiers arrested Aaron Burr in February 1807.

 After Burr left the vice presidency at the end of his term in 1805, he journeyed to the western frontier, areas west of the Allegheny Mountains and down the Ohio River Valley, eventually reaching the lands acquired in the Louisiana Purchase.
 He leased 40,000 acres (16,000 ha) of land, known as the Bastrop Tract, along the Ouachita River, in present-day Louisiana, from the Spanish government.
 Starting in Pittsburgh and then proceeding to Beaver, Pennsylvania and Wheeling, Virginia, and onward, he drummed up support for his planned settlement, whose purpose and status was unclear.

 Burr's most important contact was General James Wilkinson, Commander-in-Chief of the United States Army at New Orleans, and governor of the Louisiana Territory.
 Others included Harman Blennerhassett, who offered the use of his private island for training and outfitting Burr's expedition.
 Wilkinson later proved to be a bad choice.

-Burr envisioned the probability of the Spanish-American War.
+Burr envisioned the probability of a war between the US and the Kingdom of Spain.
 In case war was declared, Andrew Jackson, then commander of Tennessee's militia, stood ready to assist Burr.

 Burr's expedition of about eighty men carried modest arms for hunting and no war materiel was ever revealed even when Blennerhassett Island was seized by Ohio's militia.
 Burr vowed the aim of his conspiracy was that if he settled there with a large group of armed farmers and war broke out, he would likely face a force with which to fight and claim land for himself thereby restoring his wealth.
 However, the war did not emerge as soon as Burr expected.
 In 1819, the Adams–Onís Treaty secured Florida for the U.S. without a fight, and war in Texas did not commence until 1836, the year Burr died.